-“How” my clients achieved their “what” mattered too.
+“How” my clients achieved their “whats” mattered too.
 Resumes that highlighted classic managerial and situational awareness skills got attention.
-In addition, resumes that described “how” my clients relate to and lead people got the nod.
-28% of the words on this list are “how” words.
+In addition, resumes that described “how” my clients related to and led people got the nod.
+28% of the words on the power word list are “how” words.

 Compare Your Resume to the List

 Check your resume.
 Look for about a 70/30 distribution between “what” and “how” verbs.
-If you want a better balance between “what” and “how” verbs, the lists below give you market-proven performers.
+If you want a better balance between “what” and “how” verbs, the lists give you market-proven performers.
 They helped my clients get interviews and six-figure jobs very quickly.
-I hope they’re helpful to you too.
+I hope they work for you too.

 Many people enjoy visualizations, so I put together this infographic that summarizes all of the information above: